traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

           services:
             - name: whoami                      # Forward the request to backend service
               port: 80                          # Backend service is listening on Port 80.
+          middlewares:
+            - name: oidc-whoami                 # List of middlewares that the request need to go through.
     ```

 > [!NOTE]